hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 <-- {"jsonrpc": "2.0", "result": 19, "id": 1}
 ```

-As will be seen in the DRPC messages below, the protocol uses the [JSON-RPC]
-format, leaving off the `id` in favor of the DIDComm `id` / `thid` model.
+A [JSON-RPC] request may be a batch of requests, each with a different `id` value,
+and the response a similar array, with an entry for each of the requests.

-[JSON-RPC] follows a very similar pattern to DIDComm.
-As a result, in this
+[JSON-RPC] follows a similar "parameters defined by the message type" pattern as
-protocol we do not need to add any special handling around the `params` such as
+DIDComm.
+As a result, in this protocol we do not need to add any special
-Base64 encoding, signing, headers and so on, as the parties interacting with the
+handling around the `params` such as Base64 encoding, signing, headers and so
+on, as the parties interacting with the protocol by definition must have a
-protocol by definition must have a shared understanding of the content of the
+shared understanding of the content of the `params` and can define any special
-`params` and can define any special handling needed amongst themselves.
+handling needed amongst themselves.

 It is expected (although not required) that an Aries Framework receiving a DRPC
 message will simply pass to its associated "business logic" (controller) the